polyfy/polylith/readme.md

 ```
 ### Interface definitions

-So far, we have only used function in the interface.
+So far, we have only used functions in the interface.
 Polylith also supports having `def`
 and `defmacro` statements in the interface.
 There are no magic here, just include the definitions you want, like this:
 ```clojure